The Sandbaggers

 The Sandbaggers is a British spy thriller television series created by Ian Mackintosh, about men and women on the front lines of the Cold War.
 Set contemporaneously with its original broadcast on ITV from 1978 to 1980, The Sandbaggers examines the effect of espionage on the personal and professional lives of British intelligence officers and their American colleagues.
-All but three of the 20 episodes of the three series were written by Mackintosh, who died during the recording of series three.
+All but three of the 20 episodes were written by Mackintosh, who disappeared in 1979 during production.
 The series was produced in Leeds by Yorkshire Television.

 Premise

 Neil Burnside (Roy Marsden) is director of operations (D/Ops) in Britain's Secret Intelligence Service (SIS).
-Although commonly known as MI6 among the general public, the service is only ever referred to as SIS in the series to reflect the ethos of realism and factual accuracy employed in the writing.

-The series follows Burnside as he oversees a small, elite group of intelligence officers, the Special Operations Section, nicknamed "Sandbaggers", composed of highly trained operatives whose missions tend to be politically sensitive or especially vital, such as escorting defectors across borders (or preventing defections from the UK), carrying out assassinations, or rescuing operatives from behind the Iron Curtain.
+The series refers to the service as SIS rather than the more colloquial MI6, though reference is often made to MI5, the UK's domestic intelligence service.
+Burnside oversees a small, elite group of intelligence officers, the Special Operations Section, nicknamed "Sandbaggers", composed of highly trained operatives whose missions tend to be politically sensitive or particularly vital to UK security.

-Several episodes revolve around Burnside's frustration at trying to operate his directorate in the face of budget cuts and what he believes to be unwarranted bureaucratic or political interference.

-One of the themes running through the series is the relationship between SIS and America's Central Intelligence Agency (CIA) and the UK-USA Agreement.
-Burnside goes to great lengths to preserve the agreement and the so-called "special relationship", most notably in the episode of the same name (1-07).
+In many episodes, the primary antagonists are not foreign operatives but rather the UK government and the bureaucracy of SIS itself, as Burnside struggles to operate his directorate in the face of budget cuts and what he believes to be unwarranted interference.
+A continuing theme of the series is the so-called "special relationship" between SIS and America's Central Intelligence Agency (CIA) and the UK-USA Agreement, which Burnside goes to great lengths to preserve.